ucsc/site-giving/source/_posts/2011-02-09-santa-cruz-seaside-company-scholarship.md

 The Seaside Company, which employs approximately 1,600 people during the summer season, already provides $500 college scholarships to 12 company employees studying at various institutions.
 Many employees are graduates of local high schools and have studied at Cabrillo College and UCSC.

-To learn more about this scholarship or to establish other need-based scholarships at UC Santa Cruz, please contact John Hopkins at 831-459-3822 or <jehopkin@ucsc.edu>.
+To learn more about this scholarship or to establish other need-based scholarships at UC Santa Cruz, please email giving@ucsc.edu.